What training methods are used?

 How many dogs are in each class?

-We have small classes, maximum of 10 dogs per instructor.
-Booking is necessary for all blocks because of class sizes.
+We have small classes, maximum of 8 to 10 dogs per instructor (Foundation 2 can be 12 due to the nature of the training exercises).
+Booking is necessary for all Terms because of class sizes.

 What is included in the price?